 Data governance is an important practice in consumer packaged goods (CPG) companies, but it is often not considered a strategic priority.
 Here are five leading practices, along with a maturity model for companies that want to move from tactical to strategic data governance.

-During the summer of 2015, Kalypso sent questionnaires and interviewed clients in the CPG industry about their data management practices, specifically around the role of the data custodian.
+To get a pulse on the consumer packaged goods (CPG) industry, Kalypso sent questionnaires and interviewed clients about their data management practices, specifically around the role of the data custodian.

 As one of our interviewees put it, “Data Quality is often fit for purpose but not seen as a strategic asset.”
 And even in those companies that recognize its strategic importance, the skills and knowledge needed to manage data well are lacking.